Mission: Impossible (1988 TV series): Guest cast

-The revived series included special appearances by several 1960s–1970s IMF veterans, including appearances by Lynda Day George (George's character name Casey was here said to be her surname and she was given the first name Lisa, due to this version's first resident female operative being called Casey) and by Greg Morris as Barney Collier; the character played here by Morris's son, Phil Morris, was Grant Collier, Barney's son.
+The revived series had special appearances by a couple of 1960s–1970s IMF veterans, including Lynda Day George and Greg Morris as Barney Collier.
+(George's character's name Casey became her surname, and she was given the first name Lisa due to this series having an operative also called Casey.)
+The character played by Morris's real-life son, Phil Morris, is Grant Collier, Barney's son.

+The appearances of Barney Collier and Lisa Casey established continuity with the original series, while the episodes "Spy" and "Reprisal" established that Jim Phelps continued to work after the original series ended.

 Production

 Development

 In 1988, the American fall television season was hampered by a writers' strike that prevented the commissioning of new scripts.
 Producers, anxious to provide new product for viewers but with the prospect of a lengthy strike, went into the vaults for previously written material.
 ABC decided to launch a new Mission: Impossible series, with a mostly new cast (except for Graves, who would return as Phelps), but using scripts from the original series, suitably updated.
 To save even more on production costs, the series was filmed in Australia; the first season in Queensland, and the second season in Melbourne.
 Costs in 1988 were some 20 percent lower in Australia compared with Hollywood.
 The new Mission: Impossible was one of the first American commercial network programs to be filmed in Australia.
 The show's core cast included several Australian actors, and numerous Australians (along with Australian-based American and British actors) were also cast in guest roles.

 According to Patrick White's book, The Complete Mission Impossible Dossier, the original plan was for the series to be an actual remake/reimaginging of the original series, with the new cast playing the same characters from the original series: Rollin Hand, Cinnamon Carter, et al. Just before filming began, White writes, the decision was made to rework the characters so that they were now original creations, albeit still patterned after the originals, with only Jim Phelps remaining unchanged, and with the Collier character becoming the son of the original to take advantage of the fact the actor cast in the role, Phil Morris, is the son of Greg Morris, the actor who played Barney Collier.
 One of the reworked scripts incorporated a guest appearance by the elder Morris as Barney Collier.

 The strike eventually ended and the series was able to compose original storylines.
 Ultimately only a few episodes ended up being outright remakes of the original series, including the show's premiere episode.